-3 invincible individuals, "What were you exposed to?"
-"I'm 4 fine.
-I don't have any problems," and they move out.

-5 Another concern is then those individuals that never 6 end up going to the VA at all.
-You did your tour, you were 7 22 years old and bulletproof, and they never went into the 8 VA system.
-Then they approach the VA 10 or 20 years later.
-9 Now they have that much of a tougher upstream fight.
-And 10 the FOB, the compound names changed constantly.
-There are 11 some individuals that probably -- you know, that compound no 12 longer existed 5 years later.
-Quite often they changed 13 every year.

-14 The gentleman talking about being able to link this to 15 an individual's exposure, unless the personnel operating 16 system has changed, that unit identification code links 17 everybody to usually the company level.
-But if that company 18 operated three sites, with their platoons broken out to 19 those other sites, that data is not accurate for that 20 individual.
-So there are going to be a lot of challenges, and the further we go back, the more challenges there are 21 22 going to be with linking people to location to exposure.
-23 Senator Warren: Thank you.
-Thank you very much, Mr. 24 Patterson.

-25 Mr. Patterson: Thank you, Senator.
+- 1 were in."
+But that was a unit-by-unit situation.
+And then - 2 as mentioned earlier, they asked this 20-year-old, - 3 invincible individuals, "What were you exposed to?"
+"I'm - 4 fine.
+I don't have any problems," and they move out. - 5 Another concern is then those individuals that never - 6 end up going to the VA at all.
+You did your tour, you were - 7 22 years old and bulletproof, and they never went into the - 8 VA system.
+Then they approach the VA 10 or 20 years later. - 9 Now they have that much of a tougher upstream fight.
+And - 10 the FOB, the compound names changed constantly.
+There are - 11 some individuals that probably -- you know, that compound no - 12 longer existed 5 years later.
+Quite often they changed - 13 every year. - 14 The gentleman talking about being able to link this to - 15 an individual's exposure, unless the personnel operating - 16 system has changed, that unit identification code links - everybody to usually the company level.
+But if that company - 18 operated three sites, with their platoons broken out to - 19 those other sites, that data is not accurate for that - 20 individual.
+So there are going to be a lot of challenges, - 21 and the further we go back, the more challenges there are - 22 going to be with linking people to location to exposure. - Senator Warren: Thank you.
+Thank you very much, Mr. - 24 Patterson. - Mr. Patterson: Thank you, Senator.

-Senator Warren: I am going to yield back to the chair.
-Thank you very much.

-[Presiding.]
-Thank you all for 3 Senator Gillibrand: 4 your testimony today.
-I think you have really informed the 5 committee what we have to accomplish.
-I particularly б appreciated the specific requests that you have made of this 7 committee, specific changes in the law you would like to 8 The benefit of this committee is we are the personnel see.
-9 subcommittee, so we can write these requirements into law 10 for this year's NDAA.
-And so you have given us really good 11 information about where the system is lacking, why it is not 12 getting the data that it needs, how we actually collect the 13 data we really do need, what is lacking in terms of when our 14 personnel are getting their medical exams, and what the 15 baseline is, and what pre-deployment and post-deployment 16 look like.

-I do not know if this was addressed, but did you guys discuss what is the best way to transfer the medical records from active-duty servicemembers to veteran status?
-And what you would like to see in that transfer of information, and what we might need to create if we do not have it?

-22 Mr. Porter: Sure, Senator.
-That should work with the 23 electronic health record reform.
-So when that looks right, 24 which means a seamless transition from the DoD to the VA, 25 and that that servicemember or veteran can have easy access
+- 1 Senator Warren: I am going to yield back to the chair. - 2 Thank you very much. - 3 Senator Gillibrand: [Presiding.]
+Thank you all for - 4 your testimony today.
+I think you have really informed the - 5 committee what we have to accomplish.
+I particularly - 6 appreciated the specific requests that you have made of this - 7 committee, specific changes in the law you would like to - 8 see.
+The benefit of this committee is we are the personnel - 9 subcommittee, so we can write these requirements into law - 10 for this year's NDAA.
+And so you have given us really good - information about where the system is lacking, why it is not - 12 getting the data that it needs, how we actually collect the - data we really do need, what is lacking in terms of when our - 14 personnel are getting their medical exams, and what the - 15 baseline is, and what pre-deployment and post-deployment - 16 look like. - I do not know if this was addressed, but did you guys - 18 discuss what is the best way to transfer the medical records - 19 from active-duty servicemembers to veteran status?
+And what - 20 you would like to see in that transfer of information, and - 21 what we might need to create if we do not have it? - Mr. Porter: Sure, Senator.
+That should work with the - 23 electronic health record reform.
+So when that looks right, - 24 which means a seamless transition from the DoD to the VA, - 25 and that that servicemember or veteran can have easy access